huggingface/blog/fine-tune-xlsr-wav2vec2.md

 common_voice_test = common_voice_test.remove_columns(["accent", "age", "client_id", "down_votes", "gender", "locale", "segment", "up_votes"])
 ```

-Let's write a short function to display some random samples of the dataset and run it a couple of times to get a feeling for the transcriptions.
+Let\'s write a short function to display some random samples of the dataset and run it a couple of times to get a feeling for the transcriptions.

 ```python
 from datasets import ClassLabel